 Obtaining a disabled parking permit is a process if you’re a U.S. citizen.
 Each state has separate rules when it comes to getting a permit, and the city you live in can also determine the tasks you’ll need to complete for a valid parking permit.
-If you need a handicap parking permit and live in California, here are the steps you should take.
+If you need a California handicap permit and live in the state, here are the steps you should take.

 Determine If You Qualify For a Permit

 In the state of California, a medical provider has to verify that you qualify for a handicap permit.
 Eligibility guidelines include:

 -You have limited mobility due to a disorder or disease

 -You have health issues due to lung disease, and have an FEV or forced expiratory volume for 1 second and less than 1 liter when measured by spirometry, or your arterial oxygen tension is under 60mm/hg while at rest